 Gait & Posture

-Cignetti, Fabien; Kyvelidou, Anastasia; Harbourne, Regina T.; and Stergiou, Nicholas, "Anterior-posterior and medial-lateral control of sway in infants during sitting acquisition does not become adult-like" (2011).
+Cignetti, Fabien; Kyvelidou, Anastasia; Harbourne, Regina T.; and Stergiou, Nikolaos, "Anterior-posterior and medial-lateral control of sway in infants during sitting acquisition does not become adult-like" (2011).
 Journal Articles.
 81.